 St. John’s County Beach Beach Wedding Permits

-One County beach access point in particular, located at the end of Dondanville Road, has fine white sand and drive-on parking.
-The special event permit fee for this location is $100 and other St. John’s County beaches.
-Inquire online and you will be sent an electronic application form.
+One County beach access point in particular, located at the end of Dondaville Road, has fine white sand and drive-on parking, but require four-wheel drive access.
+There are many other beach accesses that are traffic fee.
+All of St. John’s county requires a beach wedding permit.
 The average wait time for processing the permit is two weeks.